Gender Migration and Racial Justice Justice Health Labor and Social Protection Digital Rights Legal Reform Research: Accessing Justice

+In order to counter the potential harms of digitalisation, ESWA works on areas relevant to sex workers.
 Some of the intersecting topics for sex workers in Europe and Central Asia when it comes to digital rights are:

-- Online censorship and discrimination
+- Online censorship and digital discrimination

-- Data security and online privacy
+- Data protection and online privacy

-- Platforms and labour rights issues
+- Platformisation of sex work and labour rights

 The experiences and rights of sex workers are increasingly recognised and protected in discussions and measures to safeguard digital freedoms and privacy.

 - The rights violations experienced by sex workers are recognised in the debate on digital rights and freedoms by civil society organisations, tech companies and policy and decision-makers.